Unique teaching approach drives student success

 “What inspires me about teaching is not the dispensation of information; it is the awakening of the soul.”

-–Assistant Professor Bryan Dewsbury
+–Associate Professor Bryan Dewsbury

 Dewsbury’s success is documented by the withdrawal and failure rate among his introductory biology students.
 While large introductory math and science courses have high D, F, and withdrawal rates nationally, his rate is an impressively low eight percent—with no racial gaps.